noz-o-mi/CA-COVID-Case-Control-implementation/README.md

     <td valign="top">
        <br>Tables, figures, and items that provide supporting information to the paper. <br>
       <br>For S1 Fig, 2020-21 <a href="https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2021.html#list-tab-790442341">US Census Bureau TIGER/Line Shapefiles</a> were used to produce the map.<br>
-      <br>For S5 Fig, COVID-19 Probable Cases data was obtained from the CAOpenData file included in the data folder.
-For S7 Fig and S8 Table, the USCB DP03income and DP05race files in the data folder were used.
+      <br>For S5 Fig, COVID-19 Probable Cases data was obtained from the CAOpenData file included in the data folder. <br>
+      <br>For S7 Fig and S8 Table, the USCB DP03income and DP05race files in the data folder were used.
     </td>
     <td valign="center">
       <br>